v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 work around this, you will be provided with PowerShell instructions that will enable you to customize organization management objects.

-1. You should still be logged into LON-CL1 as the **Holly Dickson** with a password of **Pa55w.rd**; however, if the log-in page appears, then log in now.
+1. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd**; however, if the log-in page appears, then log in now.